Jose Rizal's statue at Fort Santiago (Photo: Jove Moya)

 Above Rizal’s ancestral home in Laguna (Photo: Pinay Photography Blogspot)

-During World War II, the house was destroyed and it was eventually demolished.
-In 1949, under President Elpidio Quirino's Executive Order no. 145, the house was restored to its former glory.
-Today, it serves as a repository for the hero's memorabilia.
+The house was destroyed during World War II and eventually demolished.
+In 1949, under President Elpidio Quirino’s Executive Order No. 145, it was restored to its former glory.
+Today, it serves as a repository for the hero’s memorabilia.

-Tatler Trivia: The ancestral home of Rizal was inspired by the bahay-na-bato (stone houses), the most common house and lot styles in Laguna during the Spanish colonial period.
+Rizal’s ancestral home hails a bahay-na-bato design, Laguna’s most common house and lot styles during the Spanish colonial period.
 Its windows are made of capiz shells, while its other parts were built with stones, bricks, and hardwood.

 The following were Rizal’s apartments during his Madrid sojourn